SubasicD/Converter/README.md

 done with visual studio 2017
 First version doesn't contain an executable

-edit: Added History function from History1 Branch
+edit: Added History function to Master Branch from History1 Branch